L3viathan/OIL/README.md

   Anytime it would expect user input, it instead reads it from the next cell in the reading location.
 Effectively, this acts as a way to define something like functions.
+- `random` (15): Fill a given cell with a random value: First read the cell address, then an inclusive upper bound.
+Fill the cell with a pseudorandom number between 0 and that number.
+If the upper bound is negative, this is a nop instead.

 ## See also